aspose-total/Aspose.Total-Products/total/en/cpp/conversion/json-to-chm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert JSON Format to CHM via C++" h2="Parse JSON to CHM within C++ applications without using Microsoft<sup>&reg;</sup> Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert JSON to CHM</h2>

+The JSON (JavaScript Object Notation) format is a popular data interchange format used for exchanging data between different applications.
+It is a lightweight, text-based, language-independent data exchange format that is easy for humans and machines to read and write.
+On the other hand, CHM (Compiled HTML Help) is a Microsoft proprietary online help format, used for providing help and documentation for Windows applications.
+It is a single file that contains HTML pages, images, and navigation.
+Therefore, it is necessary to convert JSON to CHM in order to make the data available in a format that can be used by Windows applications.

+<h2>How Aspose.Total Helps for JSON to CHM Conversion</h2>

+Aspose.Total for C++ is a suite of APIs that enables developers to create, manipulate, and convert various file formats within their C++ applications.
+It includes APIs for manipulating documents, images, emails, and other file formats.
+With Aspose.Total for C++, developers can easily parse JSON to CHM within their C++ applications in two simple steps.

+Firstly, by using Aspose.Cells for C++, developers can export JSON to PDF.
+Aspose.Cells for C++ is a powerful spreadsheet processing API that enables developers to create, manipulate, and convert spreadsheets within their C++ applications.
+It supports a wide range of features, including creating, reading, and writing spreadsheets, manipulating data, and converting spreadsheets to other popular file formats.

+After that, by using Aspose.Words for C++, developers can convert PDF to CHM.
+Aspose.Words for C++ is a powerful word processing API that enables developers to create, manipulate, and convert documents within their C++ applications.
+It supports a wide range of features, including creating, reading, and writing documents, manipulating data, and converting documents to other popular file formats.

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can parse JSON to CHM within your C++ applications in two simple steps.
-Firstly, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can export JSON to PDF.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cppp/), you can convert PDF to CHM.
+Therefore, with Aspose.Total for C++, developers can easily parse JSON to CHM within their C++ applications in two simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}